adamierymenko/headhunter/README.md

 slamming GitHub too badly.
 Just redirect output into a file and then 'source' or '/bin/bash' the file to execute it.

-It takes a while, so here's a soundtrack:
+It takes a while, so click here for a soundtrack:

 [![Front 242: Headhunter](http://img.youtube.com/vi/m1cRGVaJF7Y/0.jpg)](http://www.youtube.com/watch?v=m1cRGVaJF7Y)